nathanmarz/storm/docs/documentation/distcache-blobstore.md

 blobstore.dir: The directory where all blobs are stored.
 For local file system it represents the directory on the nimbus node and for HDFS file system it represents the hdfs file system path.

-supervisor.blobstore.class: This configuration is meant to set the client for  the supervisor  in order to talk to the blob store.
+supervisor.blobstore.class: This configuration is meant to set the client for  the supervisor  in order to talk to the blobstore.
-For a local file system blob store it is set to “backtype.storm.blobstore.NimbusBlobStore” and for the HDFS blob store it is set to “backtype.storm.blobstore.HdfsClientBlobStore”.
+For a local file system blobstore it is set to “backtype.storm.blobstore.NimbusBlobStore” and for the HDFS blobstore it is set to “backtype.storm.blobstore.HdfsClientBlobStore”.

 supervisor.blobstore.download.thread.count: This configuration spawns multiple threads for from the supervisor in order download